jackiehjm/stx-docs/doc/source/admintasks/kubernetes/oran-o2-application-b50a0c899e66.rst

        ~(keystone_admin)]$ watch kubectl get all -n oran-o2

+.. rubric:: |result|

+You have launched services in the above namespace.

 .. rubric:: |postreq|

-At this point, you have launched services in the above namespace.
 You will need to integrate |prod| with an |SMO| application that performs management of O-Cloud infrastructure and the deployment life cycle management of O-RAN cloudified |NFs|.
 See the following API reference for details: